-Hoffman’s Landscape will provide drainage control services in Bothell, Kirkland, Kenmore, Woodinville and surrounding areas.
+Hoffman’s Landscape will provide landscape drainage solutions in Woodinville, Bothell, Kirkland, Redmond 98052, Kenmore, and surrounding areas.

-The Pacific Northwest’s rainy winter and spring can wreak havoc on your landscape and cause drainage problems around your home and property.
-We have the technical expertise to work with the features of your landscape by providing drainage control solutions to protect your home against water invasion.
-Hoffman’s Landscape offers a variety of drainage control services to manage and move water on your property.
+The Pacific Northwest’s rainy winter and spring can wreak havoc and cause landcape drainage problems around your home and property.
+We have the technical expertise to work with the features of your landscape by providing drainage solutions to protect your home against water invasion.
+Hoffman’s Landscape offers a variety of landscape drainage services to manage and move water on your property.

 Hoffman’s Landscape offers a variety of options for utilizing water effectively on your property.
 It can be moved away from structures and directed towards plant roots where it’s needed.
 Water collecting around your home can particularly be a problem if your property is situated on a hill.
 Excess water can also be directed around homes and funneled towards storm drains or towards the street in a number of ways:

-- Creating a dry-creek or rain garden for winter water mitigation.
+- Creating a dry-creek bed or rain garden for winter water mitigation.